dkaslovsky/tabgrab/README.md

 * Safari  - supported
 * Firefox - not supported due to compatibility issues with the method used for extracting tab URLs

+### Security
+`tabgrab` makes no guarantees about security and executes shell commands/Apple Scripts to open browser applications.

 ### Installation
 Download the binary for your architecture from the [releases page](https://github.com/dkaslovsky/tabgrab/releases/latest) or clone this repository and build from source.